Memphis Showboats (2022): History

 On September 23, 2024, the Showboats hired Former Tennessee Titans Head Coach Ken Whisenhunt.
 This came after the departure of Head Coach John DeFilippo.
 The Showboats also hired Jim Monos as their new General Manager on the same day.

 On March 24, 2025, Jim Turner was named the Interim head coach for the Showboats after Ken Whisenhunt took an indefinite leave of absence to tend to an unidentified personal matter.
 On March 31, 2025, Whisenhunt returned, but resigned permanently 16 days later.
 Turner again assumed head coach duties; Noel Mazzone assumed the offensive playcalling duties that Whisenhunt had been handling.

 The Showboats have had among the UFL's lowest attendances.
 League vice President Daryl Johnston noted that the city had a small core of deeply passionate fans, the Yacht Club, which he compared to the early 2010s-era Bills Mafia in his own home area of Western New York, a fan base that had likewise emerged in a time when its team was in a prolonged period of on-field malaise.
 Johnston had hoped on using the Bills Mafia as a template to build the Showboats fan base by word-of-mouth.

 The league had initially indicated that the Showboats, despite its poor attendance and on-field performance, would return at least for 2026.
 The Showboats benefited from an unusual sponsorship arrangement with FedEx, whose founder and chairman Fred Smith had long been involved in professional football efforts in the city.
 FedEx's sponsorship deal with the UFL and the Showboats runs through the end of the 2026 season.
 Smith's unexpected death in June 2025 jeopardized those plans.
 By August, incoming UFL co-ownership had indicated it would be moving between two and four teams, reportedly all from the USFL Conference; the Birmingham Stallions were eventually spared from relocation, and the league was "trying" to save the Michigan Panthers with a more ideal stadium, effectively guaranteeing that Memphis and the Houston Roughnecks would be the two minimum teams relocating, one of them to Historic Crew Stadium in Columbus, Ohio.

 In August 2025, the Showboats signed the starting quarterback, both top receivers, and an offensive lineman from the Albany Firebirds, the champions of Arena Football One.

 The Showboats were formally discontinued on October 3, 2025.
+Players under contract were transferred to the Louisville Kings.